nikhild7/Big_Data/Hive-Hbase-ConnectivityREADME.md

 ![image](https://user-images.githubusercontent.com/113916872/200172601-6905d9a3-62a8-4019-a6f2-a777125b82b9.png)

 ## Hbase Storage handler property :
+=> The storage handler is built as an independent module, hive-hbase-handler-x.y.z.jar, which must be available on the Hive client auxpath, along with HBase, Guava and ZooKeeper jars.
+It also requires the correct configuration property to be set in order to connect to the right HBase master.
-=> Storage Handlers are a combination of InputFormat , OutputFormat , SerDe , and specific code that Hive uses to treat an external entity as a standard Hive table.
+Storage Handlers are a combination of InputFormat , OutputFormat , SerDe , and specific code that Hive uses to treat an external entity as a standard Hive table.

   'org.apache.hadoop.hive.hbase.HBaseStorageHandler'

-## Create An External table using Hbase storage handler property with columns mapping :
+## If you want to give Hive access to an existing HBase table, use CREATE EXTERNAL TABLE using Hbase storage handler property with columns mapping :

 =>CREATE EXTERNAL TABLE IF not exists sales_order_csv_main (